Dr. David Pompei, PharmD, MS

 That means that when you miss out on a good night’s sleep, you drive up your sleep debt.
 In order to feel your best, you need to repay this sleep debt with healthy sleep.
 There is some debate in the scientific community as to whether sleep debt is a measurable phenomenon.
 A similar pattern is seen with REM sleep.
 If your REM cycle is disrupted one night, the next time you fall asleep you may have a greater amount of REM sleep.
 This phenomenon is called “REM rebound.”

-Given that sleep is risky for an organism and is observed in all known creatures, it must be critically important for life.
+Given that sleep is risky for an organism - for example, you are vulnerable to predators while asleep - and is observed in all known creatures, it must be critically important for life.
 Despite its ubiquity, scientists still don’t know why we sleep.
 That said, when sleep is disrupted, the health and well-being of an organism suffer.

 People who are sleep deprived experience more somatic issues like headaches and abdominal pain.
 They report greater emotional distress and generally lower health-related quality of life than non-sleep-deprived people.
 Sleep deprivation also causes memory and cognitive performance deficits.